-- 1. Does the election commitment represent best practice - 2.
-Does the election commitment respond appropriately to the recommendations of the BAC - 3.
-Where would funding be sourced for the facility - 4.
-What might be the best combination of service components within the 22 bed tier 3 subacute service model proposed? - a) How big should the tier 3 sub-acute facility be? - b) How big should the step down facility be? - c) How big should the family accommodation be to service the facility? - d) What wrap around services are required to support such a facility in the community? - e) Are there any options that should be considered in addition to the election commitment proposal?
+- 1. What is the best combination of service components for Queensland? - a) How big should the tier 3 sub-acute facility be? - b) How big should the step down facility be? - c) How big should the family accommodation be to service the facility? - d) How many additional day programs are required in Queensland?